"Good advising may be

 Study of the structure of the human body, to include muscles, bones, heart, brain, ear, eye, and other systems, as well as a short look at development of the fetus.
 Lab work entails dissection of the cat and study of the human skeleton.

-Physiological, social, and psychological factors affecting food intake are examined.
-Relationships of nutrients to health throughout life.
+Physiological, social, and psychological factors affecting food intake are examined, as well as relationships of nutrients to health throughout life.
+Sustainable food practices are explored.

 This course provides an overview of the Health at Every Size paradigm.
 Topics include size discrimination, social and cultural influences on body dissatisfaction and the adoption of enjoyable physical activity, and mindful eating.
 3 hours lecture.

-PHYS 204A (GE Area B1) - Physics for Students of Science and Engineering: Mechanics - 4.0 Units - FS
+PHYS 204A (GE Area 5A & 5C) - Physics for Students of Science and Engineering: Mechanics - 4.0 Units - FS

 Prerequisites: High school physics or faculty permission.
 Concurrent enrollment in or prior completion of MATH 121 (second semester of calculus) or equivalent.